clicksuku/sundarkp-olist-commerce/Steps.md

       - Update the field Project to the ** Project ID ** you have configured

-      - Update the ** Path of Service Account JSON** in the keyfile field of Profiles.yml
+      - Update the ** Path of Service Account JSON** in the keyfile field of Profiles.yml (Please note that this would be the directory from within the docker.
+Such as /home/src/<Service Account.json>

       - Update the ** Project ID ** and ** Schema ID/Table Name ** to the fields local/skp_olist_data_dbt/models/core/schema.yml